• Recipes

 Make-Ahead & Storage

-You can make the cake and the frosting the day before you wish to serve it.
+• Make-Ahead: You can prepare the cake and frosting the day before serving.
 On the day you want to serve the cake, frost it and decorate it with strawberries.
-Refrigerate any leftover cake.

 A sliced tube cake in white frosting decorated with sliced strawberries on its top.